rgambord/c99-doc/doc/sections/7/3/9/4/index.rst

 .. _9899_7.3.9.4p3:

+.. container:: snum

+   :ref:`3 <9899_7.3.9.4p3>`

-:ref:`3 <9899_7.3.9.4p3>` The cproj functions return the value of the projection onto the Riemann sphere.
+The cproj functions return the value of the projection onto the Riemann sphere.